alexch/rerun/README.md

 On top of this, it also ignores dotfiles, `.tmp` files, and some other files and directories (like `.git` and `log`).
 Run `rerun --help` to see the actual list.

+`--ignore pattern` file glob to ignore (can be set many times)

+  *On top of --pattern and --ignore, we ignore any changes to files and dirs starting with a dot.*

 `--signal` (or -s) use specified signal (instead of the default SIGTERM) to terminate the previous process.
 This may be useful for forcing the respective process to terminate as quickly as possible.
 (`--signal KILL` is the equivalent of `kill -9`)